pcarbo/QTLRel/README.md

 ###Overview

-QTLRel is an [R](http://www.r-project.org) package for mapping quantitative trait loci (QTLs) in populations such as advanced intercross lines (AILs) where relatedness among individuals should not be ignored.
+QTLRel is an [R](http://www.r-project.org) package for mapping quantitative trait loci (QTLs) in experimental crosses such as advanced intercross lines (AILs) where relatedness among individuals should not be ignored.
 QTLRel includes functions to estimate background genetic variance components, impute missing genotypes, simulate genotypes, perform a genome scan for quantitative trait loci, and plot the mapping results.
 QTLRel also includes functions to efficiently calculate Jacquard condensed identity coefficients.
+Many of these functions are similar to the functions in [R/qtl](http://github.com/kbroman/qtl), although many of the functions with similar names have different usage, and give different results.

 This R package implements the methods described in